cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 in more than one language (currently in English and German).

 The current Polish program has all its menus and dialogs in Polish.
-Help system and documentation are still added in English (this will change till end of 2007).
+The PDF files are still added in English.

 For each supported language we deliver at the moment an extra setup.